TheUbMunster/stg-pascal-compiler/README.md

 For now, I only guarantee functionality with UTF8 encoded source files.
 Any other encodings may work, but I haven't tested for them.
 This may change in the future.

+## compliance level

+The spec refers to level 0 and level 1 compliance.
+Level 0 does not include conformant-array-parameter, whereas level 1 does.
+This compiler is level 1 compliant, but these extra features can be disabled to cause the compiler to function only in a level 0 compliance state via [TODO].